Y3drk/Project-Restaurant/README.md

 ## Description

 The project focuses on the frontend of the online restaurants' website.
-It divises it's users into different classes, allowing them to perform different actions, including reserving, rating and revising food as a normal user, changing quantities of products or adding a new ones as a manager as well as controlling users access and avalability of the dishes as an admin.
+It divises it's users into different classes, allowing them to perform different actions, including reserving, oredering, rating and revising food as a normal user, changing quantities of products or adding a new ones as a manager as well as controlling users access and avalability of the dishes as an admin.
 The main theme of the page is focused around the NBA and Maddison Square Garden aka 'The Mecca of basketball'.

 ## Characteristics

+A short video demonstrating the website: https://youtu.be/-U4cDN2Btkk